shivamB19/PersonalPortfolio/README.md

 </center>

+## TL;DR

+You can fork this repo to modify and make changes of your own.
+Please give me proper credit by linking back to [ShivamB19](https://github.com/ShivamB19/PersonalPortfolio).
+Thanks!

 ## Built with

 Personal Portfolio Website <a href="https://about-shivam.netlify.app/" target="_blank">about-shivam</a> which features some of my github projects as well as my resume and technical skills.<br/>